Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 The purpose of an integration is to create a link between Tuleap project and GitLab repository.

-To create integration, a "post push" webhook will be added on the integrated GitLab repository.
-If this webhook changes, we cannot ensure the good behavior of the plugin.

 References
 ----------
 A GitLab repository can be referenced in several Tuleap projects.